-How to Choose the Right Type of Bed for Your Dog
+Choosing the Right Bed Type for Your Dog

-Just like people, dogs have a favorite sleeping position.
+Just like people, dogs have a favourite sleeping position.
 Some like to curl up, others like to stretch out.
 Some like to turn themselves round and round, making a nest; others hurl themselves at their beds and flop down.
-There are also dogs like my own terrier who love to burrow and 'hide' in concealment in their beds!
+There are also dogs like my own terrier who loves to burrow and 'hide' in concealment in their beds!

-In the section below, we look at appropriate bed choices for each of the three types of dog identified above, but before you go ahead and buy, here are a couple more pointers:
+In the section below, we look at appropriate bed choices for each of the three types of dogs identified above, but before you go ahead and buy, here are a couple more pointers.